American Quarter Horse

 Underline is longer than the back, gives compact impression

-Chest is broad & muscular
+Chest is broad and muscular

 Chunky, rounded muscular hindquarters